Are you ready to kick your workout routine up a notch and unleash your full potential?

 To avoid the pitfalls of vagueness, let’s make your fitness goals as sharp as a surgeon’s scalpel.
 Get specific, set your sights on a clear target, and watch your motivation soar.
 If you want to shed some pounds, don’t just leave it at that.
 Ask yourself, “How many pounds do I want to lose?”
 Give it a number, create a tangible benchmark, and track your progress like a champion.

 Now, let’s say you have dreams of becoming a runner.
 That’s fantastic!
 But don’t stop there.
 Get specific about how many times per week you plan to hit the pavement.
 Is it three times?
 Four times?
 By attaching a number to your goal, you’ll have a clear roadmap to follow, and you’ll know when you’re getting closer to crossing that finish line.

 “I want to lift more weights.”

 “I want to be able to squat 170 pounds using the barbel in 8 weeks”.

 Challenging But Realistic Goals

-“I want to finish my first marathon under three hours.”
+“I want to finish my first marathon under four hours.”

 It won’t likely happen if this is your first race.